Football in the Soviet Union

 Football was a popular sport in the Soviet Union, with the national football championships being one of the major annual sporting events.
 Youth and children competitions as a regular event started after the war and each team of masters (official designation for professional team) in the top two tiers were fielding its youth squad in separate competition.
 Women official competitions started only 1990, just before dissolution of the Soviet Union.

 Football in the Soviet Union existed in realities of the economy and law of the Soviet Union, where the state owned all big industry and professional sports were prohibited.
 Instead of being professionals, athletes were made employees of either a state enterprise or a state government department, to which a sports society belonged or assigned.
 Therefore, in the Soviet Union existed two statuses for footballers: amateur and non-amateur.

 History

 Before the revolution of 1917, football was quite widespread in the Russian Empire.
 In 1914, the Russian Football Union included representatives from 33 cities, while the number of football teams was close to two hundred and the number of registered players - five thousand.
 There were only two championships played and one of them was unfinished due to World War I. The All-Russian competitions were conducted among the united city teams composed of better players from each of the city's championships.
 Interest in football had not fallen, and after the revolution, the number of football teams continued to grow.
-And soon, along with urban and territorial competitions, it was decided to hold the championships of the Russian SFSR and the USSR.
+And soon, along with urban and territorial competitions, it was decided to hold the championships of the Russian SFSR and the Soviet Union.
 Until 1936, teams representing cities and republics, as opposed to club teams, took part in these competitions.